 As you can notice, router R4 has full IP reachability to all subnets in the network.

-Task 8: Configure router R3 to become DR in subnet 10.0.0.0/24
+Task 8: Configure router R3 to become the designated router (DR) in subnet 10.0.0.0/24

 R3(config)# interface gigabitEthernet 0/0